entonio/gitlex/README.md

 Installation
 ------------

+### Mozilla
+Get the `.xpi`.
 Mozilla now requires extensions to be signed.
 While I think that's great, the signing process is (as of now) more work than writing the simplest extensions, and users should have an option to bypass that.
-For now there is be [just such an option](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox?as=u&utm_source=inproduct#w_override-add-on-signing-advanced-users), but I don't know how long it will last.
+For now there is [just such an option](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox?as=u&utm_source=inproduct#w_override-add-on-signing-advanced-users), but I don't know how long it will last.

+### Chrome
+Get the `.crx` and follow [these instructions](http://stackoverflow.com/a/11879334).